Palmer Square: History

-In order to build the original Square, Baker Street was removed in 1929 and its houses, the center of the original African-American neighborhood of Princeton, were moved to Birch Avenue.
 Construction of the Square was delayed until 1936 by the depression, and plans to extend the Square past Hulfish Street were put on hold after the initial phase of construction was completed, and were not realized until the 1980s, along with an expansion of the Nassau Inn.

 The Nassau Inn, which was formerly located directly on Nassau Street, was the centerpiece of the development.
 A small park sits in front of the Inn, which includes the Borough's Christmas tree.
 Between the park and Nassau Street, a smaller square holds a bronze statue of a tiger.

-Thomas Stapleton assembled a variety of styles including a bit of old Newport, Philadelphia, Annapolis and Williamstown.
-The plan of the Square however is a mini-version Rockefeller Center.
-The early plans for Rockefeller Center contemplated an Opera House at the end while Palmer had the Playhouse Movie Theater.